-The value investor, perhaps more than any other type of investor, is more concerned with the business and its fundamentals than other influences on the stock’s price.
+The value investor, perhaps more than any other type of investor, is more concerned with the business and its fundamentals—such as earnings growth, dividends, cash flow, and book value—than other influences on the stock’s price.

-This happens.
-However, most of the time the market is right and a stock gets hammered because of any number of sound fundamental reasons (declining earnings, declining revenues, are good examples) or something fundamental changes in their market or product line.
+It is not uncommon for the market to be right, and a stock get hammered because of any number of sound fundamental reasons, such as declining earnings, declining revenues, or a fundamental change in the market or product line.

-A pharmaceutical company has a top seller yanked off the market by the government - that fundamentally changes the company.
-On the other hand, other pharmaceutical companies may see their stock clipped also even though they are not part of the recall.
+Take a pharmaceutical company, for example.
+If they have a top seller yanked out the market by the government, that fundamentally changes the company.
+On the other hand, other pharmaceutical companies may also see their stock clipped, even though they are not part of the recall.
 That may make them worth a look by a value investor.